Bigscity-VecCity/VecCity/README.md

 Official repository of under review paper "*VecCity*: A Taxonomy-guided Library for Map Entity Representation Learning".
 Please star, watch, and fork our repo for the active updates!

 ## News
-- We will launch a new interface that supports standard input formats.
+- We launched a new interface that supports standard input formats.
 More details see this [link](https://github.com/Bigscity-VecCity/VecCity/tree/main/data_transfer).
 - We added HGI, ReDCL, and HAFusion to our library.

 ## Coming Soon: